-Danish Architect and Urban Designer Jan Gehl is well-known for his book Cities for People in which he emphasizes the importance of pedestrian and cyclist movement inside the cities.
-Gehl is among the few who have focussed on the psychological aspects of architecture and derives his insights from sociology, psychology, architecture and planning.
+Danish Architect and Urban Designer Jan Gehl are well-known for his book Cities for People in which he emphasizes the importance of pedestrian and cyclist movement inside the cities.
+Gehl is among the few who have focussed on the psychological aspects of architecture and derives his insights from sociology, psychology, architecture, and planning.
 With a systems-thinking approach to urban design, he is among the visionary designers of the 21st century who are making a humanitarian impact through his work.

 Here are some of the most memorable quotes by Jan Gehl:

 - Cultures and climates differ all over the world, but people are the same.
 They’ll gather in public if you give them a good place to do it.

 - First life, then spaces, then buildings – the other way around never works.

 - A good city is like a good party – people stay longer than really necessary because they are enjoying themselves.

 - Only architecture that considers the human scale and interaction is successful architecture.

 - Something happens because something happens because something happens.